On the stability of persistent entropy and new summary functions for TDA: Conclusions and future work

 \section{Conclusions and future work}

-We have proved the stability of persistent entropy justifying its application in topological data analysis.
-What is more, we have used persistent entropy to define an stable summary function called ES-function.
-We have constructed, from it, two new summary functions called NES-function (to distinguish different patterns) and TES-function (to detect topological features).
+In this paper, the stability of persistent entropy is provided justifying its application as an useful statistic in topological data analysis.
+What is more, persistent entropy has been used to define an stable summary function, the ES-function, and its normalised version, the NES-function.
+We have shown that, in general, they perform better than the Betti curve in noisy context and that they can be useful for machine learning tasks.

-The computations carried in the paper has been done using the package "TDA" for R (see \cite{TDAR}), and Javaplex for Matlab (see \cite{Javaplex}).
-Besides, the graphics have been generated using both, Wolfram Mathematica and Matlab.
-The code used for generating the examples can be found in http://grupo.us.es/cimagroup/.

-As future work, a hypothetical stability result for NES- and TES-functions would have to be developed.
-New experiments should be carried in order to get a deep insight of the properties of the functions and their possible applications.
+Several types of persistence curves inspired in our persistent entropy summaries were also defined by Y.M Chung and A. Lawson in \cite{lawson}.
+They also corroborate the idea that such persistence functions are somehow complementary and combined provide a classification performance comparable to the state of the art.
+Together with Y.M.
+Chung and A. Lawson we plan to apply our summary functions to other higher dimensional non-image dataset such as, for example, the TOSCA dataset of 3D meshes\footnote{http://tosca.cs.technion.ac.il/book/resources\_data.html}.
+Besides, as a future work, it would be interesting to deeply compare these and other summary functions with other topological vectorization methods existing in the literature. \\ {\bf Acknowledgments:} We would like to thank the reviewers for their very valuable comments and suggestions.
+The third author has been partially funded by VI-PPITUS (University of Seville).